StamusNetworks/suricata-language-server/README.md

 Pushing signatures to production will not result in bad surprise as the syntax has already been checked by the same engine.

-Syntax checking is done when saving the files.
+Syntax checking is done when saving the files or after edition is idle for a certain amount of time (3 seconds by default).
 A configuration test is started using Suricata.
 This is providing errors to the diagnostic.
 Warnings and hints are also provided by using a detection engine analysis done by Suricata.
 This is returning warnings and hints about the potential issues seen of the signatures.

 ## Installation